 Extensions are an excellent way of trying out additional functionality in your desktop environment.
 KDE offers great support for extendability through extensions.
-For one, installing and using extensions is much easier in KDE than GNOME.
+For one, installing and using extensions is much easier in KDE than in GNOME.
 You can download the required addons directly through the app store, whereas GNOME requires users to go to the GNOME extension website and install the addons from there.

 KDE Plasma desktop also allows users to add the necessary extensions directly from the KDE Add Widgets menu.
 Thus, having the perfect addon for a task is often only a few clicks away.
 However, users should refrain from installing extensions that are not essential for the system.
 It can degrade performance and affect the overall user experience on older pcs.

 15. KDE Store

 KDE Store is the official application store for all things related to KDE.
 You can find everything needed to customize your desktop here, including utilities, themes, icons, and wallpapers.
 KDE Store makes it very easy to install new extensions for workflow enhancement.
 Users can choose from thousands of desktop components directly from their system, unlike other desktop platforms like GNOME.
 Overall, KDE Store is a great feature of the Plasma environment and makes customizing the desktop very easier.

 KDE has a very large and active community, which helps develop cutting-edge software for work, education, and entertainment.
 The community provides developers all the tools and resources required for building modern projects.
 Moreover, community members are extremely friendly and help new users adapt to the platform without hesitation.